From the Kattegat to Eckernförde Bay - Sailing Ship Charter & Travel - Eye of the Wind

 Subscribe to our free e-mail newsletter here ➤

-From the Kattegat to Eckernförde Bay
+From the Kattegat to the Eckernförde Bay

-From the Kattegat to Eckernförde Bay
+From the Kattegat to the Eckernförde Bay

-From the Kattegat to Eckernförde Bay
+From the Kattegat to the Eckernförde Bay

 Early summer sailing on the Baltic Sea